Last Updated on 23rd January 2025 by peppe8o

-One of my friends asked me in last weeks to provide a simple how-to guide to transform a Raspberry Pi in an Access Point able to add WiFi connectivity to old routers.
-There are several ways to accomplish this need, but for this task I remembered that DietPi has a very user friendly procedure, So I decided to write it down to make procedure available to peppe8o.com readers.
+With this project, you will be able to transform a Raspberry Pi into an Access Point and add WiFi connectivity to old routers.
+There are several ways to accomplish this need, but DietPi has a very user-friendly procedure, so I decided to write it down to make the procedure available for beginners.

-The idea is to realize what sintetized in the following picture:
+The idea is to realize what synthesized in the following picture:

 What We Need